How to use Pay Station in combination with Firebase authentication

 The data about the company and your application specified during registration will be used to create a draft licensing agreement with Xsolla and to generate recommendations on solutions that are suitable for you.
 You can change the data later, but providing the correct data when you sign up will speed up the process of signing the licensing agreement.

-The password from Publisher Account can consist of Latin letters, numerals, and special characters and must contain at least:
+The password from Publisher Account can consist of Latin letters, numerals, and special characters and must include at least:

 - 8 characters